Updated-NoCheatPlus/Docs/Settings/Checks/[Moving]-Creativefly.md

 * `Elytra_v_asc`: Vertical ascending phase with the elytra.
 * `Elytra_v_desc`: Vertical descending phase with the elytra.
 * `Elytra_h_asc`: The player glided horizontally more than allowed for this gliding phase.
+* `EXTREME_MOVE`: A sanity check.
+The player tried to cover a really high amount of distance with just one move.

 **Notes**